Argumentative essay writing workspace

 Frequently asked questions

 A real argumentative essay has to acknowledge the other side and refute it, not just ignore it.
-The drafter includes a counterargument paragraph by default — one that states the strongest opposing claim in good faith, then gives a specific reason it does not hold.
-Graders notice when a rebuttal is lazy, so the humanizer pass also flags counterarguments that hedge too hard and rewrites them into committed language.
+The outline step asks you to name the strongest opposing claim in good faith, then plan a specific reason it does not hold.
+When you edit, the workspace flags counterarguments that hedge too hard so you can rewrite them in committed language.

 Which citation style does it use for evidence?▾

-You pick — MLA, APA, Chicago, or Harvard — and the drafter formats in-text citations and the bibliography accordingly.
+You pick — MLA, APA, Chicago, or Harvard — and the workspace formats in-text citations and the bibliography accordingly.
 For argumentative essays in first-year comp classes, MLA is the most common default, so that is what the form starts with.
-Evidence is named and cited, but always verify specific quotations and page numbers against your actual source list before submitting.
+Always verify specific quotations and page numbers against your actual source list.

-Can it argue either side of a controversial topic?▾
+Can I argue either side of a contested question?▾

 Yes.
-The drafter takes the position you tell it to take.
-If your instructions say "argue that single-use plastics should be banned", it writes that argument; if they say "argue against a ban", it writes the opposite argument with the same rigor.
-It does not refuse to argue positions it disagrees with, because an argumentative essay assignment is a rhetorical exercise, not a personal statement.
+The workspace follows the position you take.
+If your instructions say "argue that single-use plastics should be banned", you build that argument; if they say "argue against a ban", you build the opposite argument with the same rigor.
+An argumentative essay assignment is a rhetorical exercise, not a personal statement.

 How long can the argumentative essay be?▾

 Common lengths in the form are 500, 750, 1000, 1500, and 2500 words, covering everything from short rhetoric exercises to longer term papers.
 You can also type a custom word count if your prompt is unusual.
-The drafter will adjust the number of body paragraphs and the depth of the counterargument to match the length.
+The workspace adjusts the number of body paragraphs and the depth of the counterargument to match the length you pick.

-Is the argument original, or pulled from a template?▾
+Is the draft original, or pulled from a template?▾

-Every draft is generated fresh from your specific prompt.
-There is no database of canned argumentative essays we are pulling from.
-Two students arguing the same position on the same topic will get meaningfully different drafts because the drafter reshuffles structure, evidence selection, and phrasing each run.
+Every draft is shaped by your specific prompt and your edits.
+There is no database of canned argumentative essays.
+Two students arguing the same position on the same topic end up in very different places because the outline step and the editing pass reshape structure, evidence selection, and phrasing every time.
+Always follow your institution's academic integrity policies and treat every draft as a starting point you edit into your own.